Updated December 2020

 - Teriyaki Madness

 - Teriyaki Grill

 Speaking of a brew…

 All these restaurants above are delicious.
-And, surprisingly enough, all of those restaurants above offer alcohol.
-However, if you’re looking for a place to sit down and enjoy a few local beers with your mates, but you’re not insanely hungry?
+And, surprisingly enough, most of those restaurants above offer beer and wine.
+However, if you’re looking for a place to sit down and enjoy something stronger with your mates, but you’re not insanely hungry?

 Those places may not necessarily be what you need.

 Utah has strict liquor laws.
-So if you’re planning on going out, only to indulge in the local brews and head back to the hotel- don’t bet on it.
+So if you’re planning on going out for a few drinks and head back to the hotel– don’t bet on it.